 - CLSA India Private Limited.

 - JM Financial Limited.

 Distribution of New Issues:

 The distribution function of New issues can happen in the primary market.
-These distributions are made by new prospectus issues.
-Where a large group of the public can buy these issues and provide
+New prospectus issues make these distributions.
+Where a large group of the public can buy these issues and provide.

 Primary Market Instruments: